Lucrezia d'Este (1535–1598): Unhappy marriage; Duchess consort of Urbino

-After her marriage, her brother learned of her affair with the Captain of the Ducal Guard, Count Ercole Contrari, which had continued after her marriage, and on 2 August 1575, her brother Duke Alfonso II ordered for them to be taken to the Ducal Palace in Ferrara and, once they arrived, ordered for Count Contrari to be strangled in front of his sister.
+After her marriage, her brother learned of her affair with the captain of the Ducal Guard, Count Ercole Contrari, which had continued after her marriage, and on 2 August 1575, her brother Duke Alfonso II ordered for them to be taken to the Ducal Palace in Ferrara and, once they arrived, ordered for Count Contrari to be strangled in front of his sister.
 However, this did not affect Lucrezia's determination to make her own choices, and after some time she entered into a new love affair with Count Luigi Montecuccoli.

 During these years, Lucrezia found a great source of consolation in her friendship with Torquato Tasso, who was on duty at the Duchess's court in Pesaro and Urbania.
-After eight years of marriage, and through the mediation of Cardinal Carlo Borromeo, the Ducal couple of Urbino were finally able to obtain a separation.
-On 31 August 1578, the Holy See allowed the couple to live separately, but their marriage wasn't annulled.
-Lucrezia returned to Ferrara and continued to be the Duchess consort of Urbino.
+After eight years of marriage, and through the mediation of Cardinal Carlo Borromeo, the ducal couple of Urbino were finally able to obtain a separation.
+On 31 August 1578, the Holy See allowed the couple to live separately, but their marriage was not annulled.
+Lucrezia returned to Ferrara and continued to be the duchess consort of Urbino.
 Only after her death was her widowed husband able to remarry and produce an heir.